When Is the Best Time

 - Consider the high elevation of the South Rim, 7000 feet/ 2.100 m above sea level.
 The oxygen level is lower when you start the hike and when you get back.
 There is a reason for two resthouses on the Bright Angel Trail at the last three miles.

-How to Get to the South Kaibab Trailhead
+How to Get to the South Kaibab Trailhead?

 There is plenty of parking around the Visitor Centre.
-It is not permitted to go with your own car to the South Kaibab trailhead only with a backpacking permit.
+It is not permitted to go with your own car to the South Kaibab trailhead exceptIon; only with a backpacking permit.

 Take the Hikers Express at 6 am - in the summer at 4 am to the SK trailhead.
 They depart roughly every ten minutes.
 The second shuttle stop is at the backcountry office, but it can happen that there are already not enough seats available.

 However, we hiked on a busy Sunday, and the bus at 5.15 am was not full in late June.
-The park wants hikers to leave the car at the visitor centre or backcountry office.
+The park wants hikers to leave their car at the visitor centre or backcountry office.

 It is just one stop from the Visitor Centre with the express shuttle in the morning.
 In the evening, the bus stopped everywhere, and it took us 20 minutes to get back to the car.